 Most of the hyper casual games have only one scene.
 The start screen is where the game plays and its where the end score is displayed and you can just start playing again.
 The controls are generally one button, you mostly find yourself tapping, swiping or tagging around in these games.

 Some examples of hyper casual games are flappy bird, hole.io, color switch.
-Vadoo is one of the major publisher of hyper casual games.
-An important thing to note for game developers is they don’t make all their games themselves .
+Vadoo is one of the major publishers of hyper casual games.
+An important thing to note for game developers is they don’t make all their games themselves.
 They buy games from developers and publish it in their name.

 Now for the most important part of the post.
-How does a new developer benefit from developing hyper casual games.
+How does a new developer benefit from developing hyper casual games?
+You can also checkout some best courses on making hypercasual games.

 Hyper casual games are easier to make than conventional games.
 The game mechanics of a hyper casual game is very simple, so it is easier to code and mostly accomplished with a few lines of code.